 - Applicant information (contact information, academic history, etc.)

-- Candidate Questions: Responses to each of the 7 reflective questions found within the online application.
-(Each question has a 250 word limit.)
+- Candidate Questions: Responses to each of the reflective questions found within the online application (250 words each)

 - Why are you, as a scientist or engineer, interested in participating in this program?

 - What in your background has prepared you for this fellowship?